haganjam/Rworkshops/03-causal-inference/01-causal-inference-dagitty-and-R.md

 If species differ in their supercooling points because they differ in weight, two things need to be true.
 First, there needs to be an effect of species on weight (i.e. species need to differ in their weights).
-Second, weight needs to causally effect the supercooling point.
+Second, weight needs to causally affect the supercooling point.
 Let’s test these.

 *Is there an effect of species on weight?*